-When we act for the party giving the indemnity, the scope of losses will be limited as much as possible and only to direct losses.
+When our contract solicitors act for the party giving the indemnity, the scope of losses will be limited as much as possible and only to direct losses.

-Following the case of Total Transport Corp v Arcadia Petroleum Ltd in 1997, we would usually add wording that says losses are recoverable under the indemnity whether they were foreseeable or not.
+Following the case of Total Transport Corp v Arcadia Petroleum Ltd in 1997, we would usually add wording into the indemnity clause that specifies that losses are recoverable under the indemnity whether they were foreseeable or not.

 Does the Unfair Contractual Terms Act 1977 (UCTA 1977) apply?

-An indemnity clause transfers liability and may, in certain circumstances, be treated as a term excluding or limiting liability and may therefore fall under the remit of the Unfair Contract Terms Act 1977 (UCTA 1977).
+An indemnity clause transfers liability and may, in certain circumstances, be treated as a term excluding or limiting liability, This means that it may fall under the remit of the Unfair Contract Terms Act 1977 (UCTA 1977).

 An indemnity can add significant assurance if the person giving it has the means to pay by way of an insurance policy.
 Forcing the indemnity provider to maintain insurance of a certain level can mitigate the risk of them being unable to pay and meet any liability to you or your organisation.

-As a matter of course we recommend to all clients that they undertake credit checks and other searches (for example, a search at companies’ house) should be done before the contract is signed and agreed.
+As a matter of course Britton and Time Solicitors recommend to all clients that they undertake credit checks and other searches (for example, a search at Companies’ House) should be done before the contract is signed and agreed.

-Britton and Time can check whether the contract contains an insurance clause and whether the type and amount of insurance is enough to meet any liability which are likely under the indemnity clause and we always request copies of the insurance documentation.
+Britton and Time Solicitors can check whether the contract contains an insurance clause and whether the type and amount of insurance is enough to meet any liability which is likely under the indemnity clause and we always request copies of the insurance documentation.

-If you are considering a contract, then you probably need an indemnity clause specific to your reequipments.
-Britton and Time often draft terms and individual clauses for its clients.
-These can avoid problems and disputes in the future and give both parties certainty.
+If you are considering a contract, then you probably need an indemnity clause specific to your requirements.
+Britton and Time Solicitors in Brighton and Hove often draft terms and individual clauses for its clients.
+Our contract solicitors can help you to avoid problems and disputes in the future and give both parties certainty.
 There are other considerations that must be addressed when entering into a written contract.
-For advice and drafting of written agreements, please contact us on the contact page or call (01273) 726951.
+For advice and drafting of written agreements, please contact us on the contact page or call 01273 726951.